ritika-b/dd-th/tutorial.md

 sample-app   Deployment/sample-app/scale   0% / 60%  1         5         1          13s
 ```

 We have now created an HPA and can view autoscaling metrics.
-Now, we will generate load on our sample application to trigger autoscaling.
+We will generate load on our sample application to trigger autoscaling.

 Open a new terminal and run the following command.
 You will start a different pod which will act as a Client, constantly sending queries to http://sample-app Service.